nakmuaycactus/LabOps/README.md

   * Configured to have Packer, Terraform, and Ansible for recursive provisioning
 * Ubuntu Linux
   * Generic Linux server
-  * Includes an intentionally vulnerable web app with susceptibility to SQLi, web shell uploads, and weak credentials.
+  * Includes an intentionally vulnerable web app with susceptibility to SQLi, web shell uploads, and weak credentials
 * Kali Linux
   * Red team box
 * Windows Server 2022